Ontology Object Properties are Data Model Associative Entities – not Relationships

 The canonical version of this article: https://fib-dm.com/ontology-object-property-data-model-associative-entities/

-Ontology class and data model hierarchy, are they the same? https://fib-dm.com/ontology-class-and-data-model-entity-hierarchy/
+Ontology class and data model hierarchy the same? https://fib-dm.com/ontology-class-and-data-model-entity-hierarchy/

 Atlantic CODT, version 2020/Q4:https://fib-dm.com/atlantic-codt/